leighryffel/mocktail-menu/README.md

 # Em and Leigh's Project

 ## Basic Story
-We want to create an app that makes popular mocktails accessible, displayes their ingredient lists, a recipe for mixing the drink, and necessary equipment.
+We want to create an app that makes popular mocktails accessible, displays their ingredient lists, a recipe for mixing the drink, and necessary equipment.
 We want users to be able to see pictures of all of the drinks, click on a particular drink, and view its recipe.
 We also want users to be able to search for a particular ingredient and view all drinks that contain that ingredient.

 ## Core Features of MVP
  - Search Bar